linode/docs/docs/products/tools/marketplace/guides/django/index.md

 ---
+title: "Deploy Django through the Linode Marketplace"
 description: "Learn how to deploy Django, a web framework that provides much of the core functionality required in modern web development, through the Linode Marketpplace"
+published: 2020-03-11
+modified: 2024-04-16
 keywords: ['django','marketplace', 'cms']
 tags: ["cloud-manager","linode platform","cms","django","marketplace","digital agencies"]
-published: 2020-03-11
-modified: 2024-04-16
 image: Django_oneclickapps.png
-modified_by:
-  name: Linode
-title: "Deploy Django through the Linode Marketplace"
 aliases: ['/platform/marketplace/how-to-deploy-django-with-marketplace-apps/','/platform/marketplace/deploying-django-with-marketplace-apps/', '/platform/one-click/how-to-deploy-django-with-one-click-apps/', '/platform/one-click/deploying-django-with-one-click-apps/','/guides/how-to-deploy-django-with-one-click-apps/','/guides/how-to-deploy-django-with-marketplace-apps/','/guides/django-marketplace-app/']
 external_resources:
  - '[The Django Project](https://www.djangoproject.com/)'
  - '[Django Documentation](https://docs.djangoproject.com/en/2.2/releases/)'
-authors: ["Linode"]
 ---

 [Django](https://www.djangoproject.com/) is a web development framework for the Python programing language.
 It enables rapid development, while favoring pragmatic and clean design.
 Django was initially developed for use in a newspaper's website division, and as a result the Django framework is very well suited to developing content-centric applications.
 It's also very flexible in its ability to facilitate many complex content management operations.